Tingling Tongue Causes

 At times, the condition tends to reduce blood flow to the tongue and eventually ends in a tingling sensation.
 This makes your tongue appears red or pale.

-4) Cold Sores
+4. Cold Sores

 Cold Sores are small fluid-filled lesions that mostly develop on the tongue and lips.
 It occurs when an individual comes into contact with Herpes Simplex Virus (HSV – 1).
 The small blisters are grouped to form patches and they break at some point, resulting in a scab.

 Even though the cold sores heal within 2 to 3 weeks, the scab exists for many days.
+The inflammation and discomfort from the sore can make the nerves in the tongue more sensitive, resulting in a tingling or burning sensation.

-5) Vitamin & Mineral Deficiency
+5. Vitamin & Mineral Deficiency

 Lack of vitamins or minerals will reflect in the improper functioning of the body.
 It exhibits various signs and symptoms.
 Tingling tongue is one of them.
-Such tingling sensation in the tongue, fingers, and toes arises due to the deficit of Vitamin B-12 and Folate.
+Such tingling sensation in the tongue, fingers, and toes arises due to the deficit of Vitamin B12 and Folate.

 Shortage of these following minerals also provokes tongue numbness: